reda-maizate/securedis/README.md

-# Secu-redis
+# Securedis

-Secu-redis is a (mini) redis server that will provide a simple way to encrypt and decrypt your data.
+Securedis is a (mini) redis server that will provide a simple way to encrypt and decrypt your data.

 🚧 **_Currently, in development_** 🚧